minhl337/EtchASketchFE/README.md

 1) Get the back end up.
 Instructions are on the readme in the link provided above.

-2)
-change the following line inside index.js to match your domain and port.
+2) Change the following line inside index.js to match your domain and port.
 ```ruby
 const baseUrl = "http://localhost:3000/api/v1"
 ```